Is Kyle Kuzma Ready to Be the Los Angeles Lakers' 3rd Star?

 Barring injury, you can slot in LeBron, Davis and Green as crunch-time options.
 From there, it's going to be largely matchup dependent.
 But even within that context, serious questions have to be answered.

-If Kuzma doesn't reestablish himself as a plus shooter, what's the argument for him closing over Cousins in the frontcourt?
+If Kuzma doesn't re-establish himself as a plus shooter, what's the argument for him closing over Cousins in the frontcourt?

 If he can't chase shooters around or contain guys off the dribble, what makes him a better closing option than Kentavious Caldwell-Pope or Avery Bradley?